Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Main results

 Then we can recover the following result of Mossel and O'Donnell \cite{MOD05}. \begin{coro} Let $0<\rho<1$.
-Let $Y^1, \cdots, Y^k\in\{0, 1\}^n$ be $\rho$-correlated uniform binary strings.
-For sufficiently large $k$, among balanced Boolean functions, $\P(f(Y^1)=\cdots=f(Y^k))$ maximized by any function which is 0 on all strings with fewer than $n/2$ 1's.
-For $n$ odd, the agreement probability is maximized by the majority function $\text{Maj}_n$. \end{coro}
+Let $Y^1, \cdots, Y^k\in\{0, 1\}^n$ be $\rho$-correlated uniformly random binary strings.
+For sufficiently large $k$, among balanced Boolean functions, the agreement probability $\P(f(Y^1)=\cdots=f(Y^k))$ is maximized by any function which is 0 on all strings with fewer than $n/2$ 1's.
+For $n$ odd, the agreement probability is maximized by the majority function. \end{coro}

 \begin{rmk} We have shown that, within the class of balanced Boolean functions, the dictator function $\text{Maj}_1$ and the majority function $\text{Maj}_n$ have the maximal noise stability in the asymptotic regimes--$\epsilon$ close to 0 or 1/2 with $k$ fixed, and $k$ large with $\epsilon$ fixed, respectively.
-But there exists $k, \epsilon$, $n$ odd and $1<r<n$ such that the function $\text{Maj}_r(x)=\text{sgn}\left(\sum_{i=1}^rx_i-r/2\right)$ is superior to both the dictator function and the majority function.
+But there exists $k, \epsilon$, $n$ odd and $1<r<n$ such that the function $\text{Maj}_r(x)=[1+\text{sgn}\left(\sum_{i=1}^rx_i-r/2\right)]/2$ is superior to both the dictator function and the majority function.
 Consider the numerical example $k=10, \epsilon=0.26, n=5, r=3$, which is taken from \cite{MOD05} (Proposition 5.2).
 One can check that $\E (T_\epsilon\text{Maj}_1)^{10}\leq 0.0247, \E (T_\epsilon\text{Maj}_5)^{10}\leq0.0244$ and $\E (T_\epsilon\text{Maj}_3)^{10}\geq0.0248$.
 We do not know whether $\E(T_\epsilon f)^k$ is always maximized by some $\text{Maj}_r$. \end{rmk}